MoonQuest Support Page

 Where are the Saved Games stored?

 MoonQuest saves its games in the user’s Saved Games folder.
-Typically this is at
+This is typically at:

 What’s this crash dialog thing?